microsoft/genaiscript/docs/src/content/docs/reference/scripts/parsers.md

 ## [INI](./ini.md)

 The `parsers.INI` parses [.ini](https://en.wikipedia.org/wiki/INI_file) files, typically
-using for configuration files.
+used for configuration files.
 This format is similar to the `key=value` format.

 ```txt
 KEY=VALUE